JoseCintra/CLIMathUtils/tcal/README.md

 * Semiperimeter
 * Area by Heron e Height formulas
 * Internal and External angles by the cosine formula
-* Types with respect to the number of sides and angles
+* Types, with respect to the number of sides and angles
 * Heights of the triangle

 ## How to use